aesirkth/flight-controller/doc/data-protocol.md

 The term `ID` is used below to denote `identifier field` of the CAN Bus and byte 2 (`Frame ID`) of a frame over the serial links

 The `identifier field` is an 11 bits field but only the 8 lower bits are used to make the data on the CAN Bus as similar as possible to the data on the serial buses.
+The remaining `ID` values `100` - `7FF` are available for data transfer between on-board systems over the CAN Bus only and cannot be sent to the ground.

 Each message on the Telecommand link and the Telemetry link has a unique ID